-Most companies are actually doing the opposite — they are focused on pushing innovation that fits within a preexisting model out the door.
-Once a product has been successful within a first, core market, other growing market needs tend to go unnoticed.
-Once one set of needs is locked onto and served, it’s time to look for the next wave — one is always forming.
-Finding this next wave takes intuition, as well as several tools that I describe in the Growth Zone ebook (available at right).
+However, most companies are actually doing the opposite — they are focused on pushing innovation that fits within a pre-existing model out the door.
+The problem here, is that once a product has been successful within a first core market, other growing market needs tend to go unnoticed.
+It’s important to remember that once one set of needs is locked onto and served, it’s time to look for the next wave — and one is always forming.
+Finding this next wave takes intuition, as well as several tools that I describe in the Growth Zone ebook.

 Catching a Wave

 There are two ways to make sure your organization is ready to catch the waves of innovation: the first is top-down planning, the second is bottom-up planning.